artic-network/civet/README.md

                         with one or more query ids.
 Example:
                         `EDB3588,EDB3589`.
   --fasta FASTA         Optional fasta query.
+  -sc SEQUENCING_CENTRE, --sequencing-centre SEQUENCING_CENTRE
+                        Customise report with logos from sequencing centre.
   --CLIMB               Indicates you're running CIVET from within CLIMB, uses
-                        default paths in CLIMB to access data -r, --remote-sync     Remotely access lineage trees from CLIMB, need to also supply -uun,--your-user-name -uun UUN,
+                        default paths in CLIMB to access data --cog-report          Run summary cog report.
+Default: outbreak investigation
+  -r, --remote-sync     Remotely access lineage trees from CLIMB, need to also
+                        supply -uun,--your-user-name
-  --your-user-name UUN
+  -uun UUN, --your-user-name UUN
                         Your CLIMB COG-UK username.
 Required if running with --remote-sync flag
-  -o OUTDIR,
-  --outdir OUTDIR
+  -o OUTDIR, --outdir OUTDIR
                         Output directory.
-Default: current working directory --datadir DATADIR     Local directory that contains the data files --fields FIELDS       Comma separated string of fields to colour by in the report.
-Default: country --label-fields        Comma separated string of fields to add to tree label in the report.
-Default: adm2 and sample date.
+Default: current working directory -b, --launch-browser  Optionally launch md viewer in the browser using grip --datadir DATADIR     Local directory that contains the data files --fields FIELDS       Comma separated string of fields to colour by in the report.
+Default: country --label-fields LABEL_FIELDS
-  --search-field
+                        Comma separated string of fields to add to tree report labels.
-  SEARCH_FIELD
+  --search-field SEARCH_FIELD
                         Option to search COG database for a different id type.
                         Default: COG-UK ID
-  --delay-tree-collapse
-                        Wait until after iqtree runs to collapse the polytomies.
-NOTE: This may result in large trees that take quite a while to run.
+  --distance DISTANCE   Extraction from large tree radius.
+Default: 2 -g, --global          Search globally.
   -n, --dry-run         Go through the motions but don't actually run --tempdir TEMPDIR     Specify where you want the temp stuff to go.
 Default:
                         $TMPDIR
   --no-temp             Output all intermediate files, for dev purposes.
-  -t THREADS,
-  --threads THREADS
+  --collapse-threshold THRESHOLD
+                        Minimum number of nodes to collapse on.
+Default: 1 -t THREADS, --threads THREADS
                         Number of threads
   --verbose             Print lots of stuff to screen --max-ambig MAXAMBIG  Maximum proportion of Ns allowed to attempt analysis.
                         Default: 0.5
   --min-length MINLEN   Minimum query length allowed to attempt analysis.
                         Default: 10000
+  --local-lineages      Contextualise the cluster lineages at local regional
+                        scale.
+Requires at least one adm2 value in query csv.
+  --date-restriction    Chose whether to date-restrict comparative sequences
+                        at regional-scale.
+  --date-range-start DATE_RANGE_START
+                        Define the start date from which sequences will COG sequences will be used for local context.
+YYYY-MM-DD format required.
+  --date-range-end DATE_RANGE_END
+                        Define the end date from which sequences will COG sequences will be used for local context.
+YYYY-MM-DD format required.
+  --date-window DATE_WINDOW
+                        Define the window +- either side of cluster sample collection date-range.
+Default is 7 days.
   -v, --version         show program's version number and exit

 ```